top of page

 THE CENTRE FOR CLINICAL TRIALS

-The Centre for Clinical Trials by ICLS conducts both original research and clinical trials alongside the pharmaceutical industry with the goal of bringing new treatment options to our patients.
+The Centre for Clinical Trials conducts both original research and clinical trials alongside the pharmaceutical industry with the goal of bringing new treatment options to our patients.

 Our areas of skin research include but are not limited to acne, alopecia, eczema, psoriasis, rosacea, vitiligo and cosmetic studies.

-Are you eligible for a current or upcoming clinical study?
+Are you eligible for a current or upcoming clinical trial?

-Contact our Clinical Trial Coordinators to find out if you or someone in your family is a fit for one of our upcoming clinical trials at our clinic located in Oakville, Ontario.
-We frequently host studies for adults and adolescents on the following skin concerns.
-Don't see your condition listed here?
-Contact us.
+Contact our Clinical Research Coordinators to find out if you or someone in your family is a fit for one of our clinical trials at our clinic located in Oakville, Ontario at ICLS Dermatology & Plastic Surgery.

 Alopecia Areata